 Spotter Network Reports - Members of the Spotter Network can also submit reports to Spotter Network using the share button.
 To do so, you must be logged into a Spotter Network account that has reporting privileges and RadarScope must have permission to access your device location.
 Visit the Spotter Network web site to learn more.

-The share button invokes the standard macOS interface for sharing content to other apps and services.
-RadarScope can share static images via standard macOS services as well as share extensions provided by popular third-party apps such as Twitter and Facebook. macOS provides standard services for sharing to Messages, Mail, and Notes.
+The share button opens the standard macOS interface for sharing content to other apps and services.
+RadarScope can share static images via standard macOS services as well as share extensions provided by popular third-party apps such as X and Facebook.
+MacOS provides standard services for sharing to Messages, Mail, and Notes.
 Third-party apps can provide their own share extensions for posting content to their services.
-To post RadarScope images to social media services such as Twitter or Facebook, you’ll need to install the Twitter or Facebook app or another app such as Tweetbot that provides a share extension for that service.
+To post RadarScope images to social media services such as X or Facebook, you’ll need to install the X or Facebook app or another app that provides a share extension for that service.